-Living My Wanderlust Blog Series by Melissa S. Melissa is currently teaching English in Valencia, Spain and is documenting her journey abroad.
+Living My Wanderlust Blog Series by Melissa S. Melissa is currently teaching English in Valencia, Spain and is documenting her journey to teach abroad.

 Not letting my anxiety get the better of me

 Full disclosure – I struggle with anxiety.
 There are certainly moments where stress can get the better of me, but I am far more self aware than I used to be, and I manage quite well (for the most part).
-So, how did I cope with the prospect of moving over 8,700 km away from my family, friends, all that is familiar?
+So, how did I cope with the prospect of moving over 8,700 km away from my family, friends, all that is familiar, to teach abroad?

 I had significant help and support.
 First from my family (thanks Mom & Dad) and friends, and tremendous help from RVF International, the agency that recruited me for the language assistant program.
 RVF basically helped cut through most of the red tape – they translated documents, provided instructions for preparing applications, visa paperwork, and the team members stayed communicative throughout the entire process, whether it was answering emails or holding webinars.